Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ## Largescale Electromagnetic Particle-in-Cell Simulation for High-Temperature Plasmas ##

-As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in these repositories.
-This page is discussed on the large-scale electromagnetic code (J. Comp.
+As one of "Open Internet Access by Molecular Dynamics Simulations", this page is discussed on the large-scale electromagnetic code (J. Comp.
 Physics, 1993, Ref.
 1), and magnetic reconnection (Phys.
 Plasmas, 1995, Ref.
 3).

-### Magnetic Reconnection and Solar-Magnetospheric Coupling ###
+### Magnetic Reconnection in Solar-Magnetospheric Couplings ###

-Why is a current sheet of the distant magnetotail of the earth to be thinned and why is a large amount of energy to be released ?
+Why is a current sheet of the distant magnetotail of our earth to be thinned ?
+Why is a large amount of energy to be released ?
 This is typically observed as magnetic reconnection.
 There were many theories for the reconnection including from classical Dungey's theory to nuclear-fusion oriented anomalous resistivity.
 It is noted that Dr. Speicer paid attention as a hypothesis of inertia resistivity to thinning the current sheet.
 Much later by a particle-in-cell simulation, it was clearly proven that inertia of ions and electrons is the mechanism for magnetic reconnection, resulting in large energy release of earth's magnetotail (Ref.3).

 ### Implicit Particle-in-Cell Simulation Code ###